guy-amir/nnfs/README.md

 # nnfs
-create a NN library from scratch
+Creating a new neural network library from scratch.